wtsi-hpag/Kmeres/README.md

 The centromeres predected by Kmeres are very close to those detected by Chip-seq, see

 Naish M. et al. 2021 "The genetic and epigenetic landscape of the Arabidopsis centromeres".
 Science.
-2021;374:eabi7489. doi: 10.1126/science.abi7489.
+2021;374:eabi7489. doi: 10.1126/science.abi7489. \

-The users may download the assembly and try it first with a local computer.
-Then conpare with the output files at the FTP site.
+	The users may download the assembly and try it first with a local computer.   \ Then conpare with the output files at the FTP site.     \
+	The coverage profile see: Thaliana.png       \

+### FTP site for test dataset:

+	ftp://ftp.sanger.ac.uk/pub/users/zn1/assembly/Thaliana

     Please contact Zemin Ning ( zn1@sanger.ac.uk ) for any further information.